deidis/semantic-nft/README.md

 For more examples, please refer to the [example project](./nft-workspace/example-project).
 Here's the list of fields that are supported:

-- author (PDF info tag to represent the author of the PDF, defaults to the artist (_XMP-dc:Creator_ field) of the artwork)
+- Author (PDF info tag to represent the author of the PDF, defaults to the artist (_XMP-dc:Creator_ field) of the artwork)
-- title (PDF info tag to represent the title of the PDF, defaults to "Certificate of authenticity")
+- Title (PDF info tag to represent the title of the PDF, defaults to "Certificate of authenticity")
-- subject (PDF info tag to represent the description of the contents of the PDF, defaults to empty string)
+- Subject (PDF info tag to represent the description of the contents of the PDF, defaults to empty string)
-- TODO: add all

 If you already have a certificate PDF and simply want to use it, you can do it like this:
 ```toml